allendavidsnook/allendavidsnook.github.io/_posts/2022-02-15-reading-list.md

 title: Reading List for February 15th
 ---

 I'm starting a new engineering gig soon!
+(No, despite the Quest picture, it's not at Meta - keeping reading for why a Quest is shown here.)
 And it is my birthday today :) Here's some of the things that have been shared with me or caught my attention in the last week or so.
 A nice balance of engineering and non-engineering this week.

 <p style="text-align: center;">
 <a data-flickr-embed="true" href="https://www.flickr.com/photos/allenreloaded/51883862103/in/dateposted-public/" title="Meta Quest 2"><img src="https://live.staticflickr.com/65535/51883862103_0173640172.jpg" width="375" height="500" alt="Meta Quest 2"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>